alanywang25/San-Francisco-Rents/README.md

 ## Visualizations

 The following images show the visualizations created using the data.
-The written report contains the code necessary to reproduce the visualizations.
+The written report contains the code necessary to reproduce the visualizations, as well as the code for a linear regression model predicting the monthly rent price.

 <p float="left">